BiaChaudhry/stringProcessorModulePython/README.md

-# stringProcessorModulePython
+# stringProcessorPython
-This is only the module that gives functionality in the respective code
+This is the module + code using it..